 Dear Paul Haggis,

-be quite easily confused for a propaganda-film made by al-Qaeda
+confused for a propaganda-film made by al-Qaeda as a means of

-as a means of recruiting anti-West terrorists.
-Through your
+recruiting anti-West terrorists.
+Through your deceptive

-deceptive screenwriting and direction, you depict United States
+screenwriting and direction, you depict United States

 soldiers—the very men who defend your right to sit around and